Optimal qubit circuits for quantum-enhanced telescopes: Introduction

-Gottesman et al.~\cite{Gottesman2012} suggested the pioneering proposal of overcoming the problem of transmission losses in the long baselines by establishing a quantum repeater link \cite{Sangouard_repeaters_review} between the telescopes, but this scheme requires a high rate of entanglement distribution, making it experimentally challenging.
+The first nonlocal scheme was given by Gottesman \textit{et al.}~\cite{Gottesman2012}.
+They suggested the pioneering proposal of overcoming the problem of transmission losses in the long baselines by establishing a quantum repeater link \cite{Sangouard_repeaters_review} between the telescopes, but this scheme requires a high rate of entanglement distribution, making it experimentally challenging.
 Essentially, one needs a distributed photon ready to interfere with every possible spectral-temporal mode of the starlight, which is extremely inefficient since nearly all these modes are unoccupied.
-Khabiboulline et al. \cite{Khabiboulline, khabiboulline2019quantum} showed that one can significantly reduce the needed rate of entanglement generation by implementing local quantum processing with appropriate quantum memories \cite{kimble2008quantum}.
-In the conceptually simplest scheme, they effectively proposed a quantum non-demolition measurement that identifies which spectral-temporal mode contains a stellar photon, without determining which telescope received the photon.
+Khabiboulline \textit{et al.} \cite{Khabiboulline, khabiboulline2019quantum} showed that one can significantly reduce the needed rate of entanglement generation by implementing local quantum processing with appropriate quantum memories \cite{kimble2008quantum}.
+In the conceptually simplest scheme, they effectively proposed a quantum nondemolition measurement that identifies which spectral-temporal mode contains a stellar photon, without determining which telescope received the photon.